MEP suggests BioNTech founders appear on euro notes | DW | 01.01.2022

 German Free Democrat (FDP) politician Moritz Körner was the first one to make the suggestion.

 "Important European figures like the BioNTech founding couple Ugur Sahin and Özlem Türeci should be printed on the new euro notes," said Körner, as quoted by German newspaper Welt am Sonntag.
-"Their work has saved the lives of millions of Europeans," he added.
+"Their work has saved the lives of millions of Europeans.

-"The trajectory of their life is an impressive story about integration, progress, entrepreneurship, scientific excellence and the potential of an open immigrant society."
+"The trajectory of their life is an impressive story about integration, progress, entrepreneurship, scientific excellence and the potential of an open immigrant society," he added.

-Türeci and Sahin are the founders of the Mainz-based company BioNTech.
-In a partnership with the American pharmaceutical company Pfizer, BioNTech developed an mRNA-based COVID-19 vaccine which is being used to stem the tide of the pandemic.
+Türeci and Sahin founded the Mainz-based company BioNTech.
+In a partnership with the US pharmaceutical company Pfizer, BioNTech developed an mRNA-based COVID-19 vaccine which is among the inoculations being used to stem the tide of the pandemic.

 On January 1, 2002, euro cash notes were introduced as the official currency of the Eurozone, a monetary union that currently includes 19 of the EU's 27 member states.